pyamsoft/dockerize/README.md

 * `--name` is used and will always match the name of the symlink.
 In the example above it is `--name=adguardhome`
 * `--hostname`, which is the same as the `--name`
+* A route to the host machine is added as `--add-host=host.docker.internal:host-gateway`

 A custom unprivileged user `docker-{name}:dockerusers` is used to run the container.
 In the example above, it is `docker-adguardhome:dockerusers`.